Joe's Steam Rice Roll

 The Upper West Side's food identity has historically leaned toward neighborhood comfort over destination dining.
 That has been shifting incrementally as rents across lower Manhattan push both operators and diners uptown.
 Amsterdam Avenue specifically attracts a mix of Columbia University-area foot traffic and residential repeat custom, which tends to favor value-to-quality ratios over occasion dining.
 A cheung fun counter fits that dynamic well: it is the kind of place that works as a morning stop before the subway or a lunch detour rather than a planned evening out.

-The 9 am opening seven days a week reinforces this.
+The daily schedule reinforces this.
 Cheung fun is a morning food in its native context, part of the yum cha tradition in which steamed items arrive fresh throughout the morning service.
-Operating on that schedule in New York, where most dedicated Chinese restaurants open for lunch at the earliest, reflects a commitment to format integrity rather than convenience of service hours.
+Operating on that schedule in New York reflects a commitment to the format.

 How It Sits in the Wider New York Eating Map